hasura/axiom/scripts/jwt/README.md

 # JWT Generator

-A command-line tool to generate JWT tokens with Hasura-specific claims.
+A command-line tool to generate JWT tokens with PromptQL-specific claims.

 ## Installation